ZacKnaus/xmcode/README.md

 4. **Async Flag**: Indicates whether the command should be executed asynchronously or not.

 The XMCode JSON file is designed to be human-readable and easy to generate programmatically.
 It supports parameter validation and error handling based on the constraints defined in the settings JSON file.

+## Attributes

+The attributes section in the settings JSON file provides additional information about the machine's physical characteristics and capabilities.
+It includes the following main sections:

+1. **Machine**: Defines the overall attributes of the machine.
+   - Accuracy: Specifies the linear and angular accuracy of the machine.
+   - Repeatability: Indicates the linear and angular repeatability of the machine.

+2. **Axes**: Defines the attributes specific to each axis.
+   - Maximum speed: Specifies the maximum speed achievable by the axis.
+   - Acceleration: Indicates the maximum acceleration of the axis.
+   - Steps per mm: Defines the number of steps required for the axis to move one millimeter.
+   - Backlash compensation: Specifies the backlash compensation value for the axis.

+3. **Tooling**: Defines the attributes specific to each tooling.
+   - Mill:
+     - Spindle power: Specifies the power rating of the mill's spindle.
+     - Spindle runout: Indicates the maximum runout of the mill's spindle.
+     - Tool holder type: Specifies the type of tool holder used by the mill.
+     - Tool change time: Defines the time required for a tool change operation.
+   - Laser:
+     - Laser power: Specifies the maximum power output of the laser.
+     - Focus diameter: Indicates the diameter of the laser's focused spot.
+     - Pulse frequency: Defines the maximum pulse frequency of the laser.
+     - Cooling system: Specifies the type of cooling system used by the laser.
+   - 3D Printer:
+     - Maximum print speed: Indicates the maximum printing speed of the 3D printer.
+     - Maximum travel speed: Specifies the maximum non-printing movement speed.
+     - Maximum acceleration: Defines the maximum acceleration of the print head.
+     - Nozzle size: Specifies the diameter of the printer's nozzle.

+The attributes section provides a way to capture the physical characteristics and capabilities of the machine and its components.
+These attributes can be used for reference, validation, or optimization purposes.

+## Interpreter Functions

+Interpreter functions are used to process and interpret the raw data received from sensors.
+They are defined in the settings JSON file and are associated with specific sensors.
+Interpreter functions take the raw sensor data as input and return meaningful values or labels based on the defined logic.

+For example, an interpreter function for a color sensor might take the raw RGB values as input and return a color label such as "red," "green," or "blue" based on predefined thresholds.
+Similarly, an interpreter function for a temperature sensor might classify the temperature as "low," "normal," or "high" based on specified ranges.

+Interpreter functions provide a way to abstract the low-level sensor data and convert it into more usable and meaningful information.
+They allow for customization and flexibility in interpreting sensor data based on the specific requirements of the machine and its application.

+## Trigger Actions

+Trigger actions are defined in the settings JSON file and are associated with sensors.
+They specify the actions to be performed when certain conditions are met based on the sensor's interpreted data.

+Each trigger action consists of the following properties:
+- Condition: Specifies the condition that must be satisfied to trigger the action.
+It can be a specific value or a range of values returned by the interpreter function.
+- Function: Defines the function to be executed when the condition is met.
+This can be a custom function defined in the controller's code.
+- Async flag: Indicates whether the function should be executed asynchronously or not.

+Trigger actions allow for automated responses and behavior based on sensor input.
+For example, a trigger action for a limit switch might stop the associated axis when the switch is triggered.
+Similarly, a trigger action for a temperature sensor might adjust the bed temperature when it falls below or exceeds certain thresholds.

+By defining trigger actions in the settings JSON file, the machine can be configured to perform specific actions based on sensor data without the need for explicit programming.
+This promotes modularity, reusability, and ease of configuration.

 ## Machine Control System